Stoneman's 1865 raid: Raid

 On March 23, 1865, the nine Union cavalry regiments entered Morristown, Tennessee, where they were received favorably by the locals.
 East of the town at Bull's Gap, the force split into two groups, with one marching directly east and the other going through Carter's Station and the Watauga River to avoid Confederate forces in Jonesboro.
 The Union soldiers were tasked with orders to "dismantle the country".
-They headed east into North Carolina, then headed north into Virginia on April 2, where they destroyed 150 miles of railroad track belonging to the Virginia & Tennessee Railroad.
-They also burned half of the town of Abingdon, Virginia on their way North.
-On April 9, 1865, they re-entered North Carolina and traveled south to the twin towns of Winston and Salem, now Winston-Salem, and on to High Point.
+They headed east into North Carolina.